pXius/FinanceTracker/README.md

 https://www.java.com/en/download/

 ## How to use
-run the file with java -jar filename.
+run the file with `java -jar /filePathTo/TheDownloaded/JarFile/FinanceTracker.jar`
 ie.

 `java -jar FinanceTracker.jar`